Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

 We note the procedure of $g(f(\vec{v}_i))$ is highly similar to that in Equation \ref{eq:crispification}, both outputting a one-hot vector, with the former input being the decision node weights, $|\vec{w}_i|$, and the latter input being the soft vector representation of the decision node outcome, $\vec{v}_i$.
 We provide an algorithm detailing the \textsc{Outcome$\_$Crisp} procedure within the Appendix (Section \ref{sec:append_outcome_crisp}), including the operations to maintain gradients via the straight-through trick (Algorithm \ref{alg:argmax}).

-\textit{Example: Continuing the example in Section \ref{sec:decision_nodes_crispification}}, we can take the outputted crisp decision node and generate a vector $\vec{v}_1 =[2x^1-1,0]$, or by substituting the input feature, $\vec{v}_1 =[3,0]$.
-Performing the operations specified in Equation \ref{eq:decision_outcome_crispfication}, we receive the intermediate output from the softmax $[.95, .05]$ (rounded to two decimal places), the one-hot vector $[1,0]$ after performing the $\text{one\_hot}$ operation, and finally $y_1 = 1$, denoting that the decision-tree should follow the left branch.
+\textit{Example: Continuing the example in Section \ref{sec:decision_nodes_crispification}}, we can take the outputted crisp decision node and generate a vector $\vec{v}_1 =[2x^1-1,0]^T$, or by substituting the input feature, $\vec{v}_1 =[3,0]^T$.
+Performing the operations specified in Equation \ref{eq:decision_outcome_crispfication}, we receive the intermediate output from the softmax $[0.95, 0.05]^T$ (rounded to two decimal places), the one-hot vector $[1,0]^T$ after performing the $\text{one\_hot}$ operation, and finally $y_1 = 1$, denoting that the decision-tree should follow the left branch.
+We display a depiction of this example on the right-hand side of Figure \ref{fig:example_diff}.

 \textit{Conversion to a Simple Form:} The above crispification process produces decision-tracing equal to that of a DT.
 The node representation can be further simplified to that of Figure \ref{fig:dt} by algebraically reducing each crisp decision node to $ x^k>\frac{b_i}{w_i^k}$ (given $\alpha w_i^k>0$) or $ x^k<\frac{b_i}{w_i^k}$ (given $\alpha w_i^k<0$).